JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 using Pkg
 Pkg.status([
     "DynamicalSystems",
-    "StateSpaceSets", "DynamicalSystemsBase", "RecurrenceAnalysis", "FractalDimensions", "DelayEmbeddings", "ComplexityMeasures", "TimeseriesSurrogates", "PredefinedDynamicalSystems", "Attractors", "ChaosTools", "CairoMakie", ];
+    "StateSpaceSets", "DynamicalSystemsBase", "RecurrenceAnalysis", "FractalDimensions", "DelayEmbeddings", "ComplexityMeasures", "TimeseriesSurrogates", "PredefinedDynamicalSystems", "Attractors", "TransitionsInTimeseries", "SignalDecomposition", "ChaosTools", "CairoMakie", ];
     mode = PKGMODE_MANIFEST
 )
 ```

 !!! warn "Version numbers do not strictly follow SemVer2.0"
     Because of the nature of the **DynamicalSystems.jl** library, the exported API contains hundreds of algorithm implementations, most of which are independent of each other.
-Our development approach is that breaking changes to these individual algorithms (due to e.g., better API design or better performance implementations or better default keyword arguments) can be done **without incrementing any major version numbers**.
+Our development approach is that mildly breaking changes to these individual algorithms (due to e.g., better API design or better performance implementations or better default keyword arguments) can be done **without incrementing any major version numbers**.
 We increment major version numbers only for breaking changes that have wide impact over most of the **DynamicalSystems.jl** library.

+    Every single subpackage of DynamicalSystems.jl has a human-written CHANGELOG.md file that details all changes done in each version.
+You should consult this package if you want to know what changed from version to version.

 ## Other NLD-relevant packages